 Why have I not received any information on when the hearing will be scheduled?
 I submitted the Participant form.

 If you have submitted a Participant Form previously stating you wish to participate, you will be a issued a Respondent Form that you will have to return as well.
-If you have not received your Respondent Form please contact the Appeals Services Division general number at 416-344-1014.
+If you have not received your Respondent Form please call us at 1-800-387-0750.

 What are the time lines for submitting Respondent forms?

 45 days (plus 5 days for mailing) is the time frame allowed to complete and submit the form.

 Have my witnesses been approved?